TortoiseGit/TortoiseGit/doc/Aspell/Readme.txt

-Spell checking has only been tested on *nix-bases systems recently.

-Install Aspell and all the English Aspell dictionaries.

 This folder contains spellchecker dictionaries for Aspell.
 One for each language and a generic template file that is copied to each language.